Admiral-Spee/slime-rhythm-game/readme.md

 ### Editor Guide

+- **Add Note**:
-- **Add Note**: Left-click on the grid.
+  - Left-click on the grid.
-- **Add Hold Note**: Switch the input mode to "Drag (Hold)" in the left panel, then hold the left mouse button and drag upwards on the grid.
+  - Switch the input mode to "Drag (Hold)" in the left panel, then hold the left mouse button and drag upwards on the grid.
 - **Delete Note**: Right-click on an existing note.
 - **Move Timeline**: Mouse wheel up or down.
 - **Zoom Lanes**: Hold `Ctrl` + Mouse wheel.